For consumers

 • Our rules and powers

-Official rules set out the full detail of who we can and can’t help and provide more detail about the reasons we might not be able to help that are mentioned on this page.
-We provide more detail on our site about what to expect when you bring a complaint to our service.
+Official rules set out the full detail of who we can and can’t help.
+The rules also give more detail about the reasons we might not be able to help that are mentioned on this page.

-We also provide more detail about our powers and how we make decisions when you bring a complaint to our service
+We also provide more detail about our powers and how we make decisions when you bring a complaint to our service.

 Find out more